swiftlang/swift-evolution/proposals/0316-global-actors.md

 @MainActor var url: URL? {
   didSet {
     // Asynchronously perform an update
-    asyncDetached { [url] in                   // not isolated to any actor guard let url = url else { return }
+    Task.detached { [url] in                   // not isolated to any actor guard let url = url else { return }
       let newIcons = self.gatherContents(url)
       await self.updateIcons(newIcons)         // 'await' required so we can hop over to the main actor